 The client's immune system protects it from infection.
 Immunocompromise, in addition to the other intrinsic risk factors, such as a very young age and advancing years, some medications, some disorders such as HIV/AIDS, poor nutritional status, and therapeutic interventions such as radiation therapy and chemotherapy, place clients in varying degrees of risk in terms of contracting an infection.

-Again, nurses directly and indirectly evaluate staff competency in terms of their utilization of infection control measures and precautions including their correct performance of aseptic technique.
+Again, nurses, directly and indirectly, evaluate staff competency in terms of their utilization of infection control measures and precautions including their correct performance of the aseptic technique.